jpklzm/teste_rededor/node-cli-version/README.md

 ### Running the game

-Run it with npm script
+Run it using npm "start" script

 ```
 npm start